SECURITIES AND EXCHANGE COMMISSION

 Statement Concerning Forward-Looking Information

 Except for historical information contained herein, the statements contained in this news release that relate to FICO or its business are forward-looking statements within the meaning of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
-These forward-looking statements are subject to risks and uncertainties that may cause actual results to differ materially, including the success of the Companys Decision Management strategy and reengineering plan, the maintenance of its existing relationships and ability to create new relationships with customers and key alliance partners, its ability to continue to develop new and enhanced products and services, its ability to recruit and retain key technical and managerial personnel, competition, regulatory changes applicable to the use of consumer credit and other data, the failure to realize the anticipated benefits of any acquisitions, continuing material adverse developments in global economic conditions, and other risks described from time to time in FICOs SEC reports, including its Annual Report on Form 10-K for the year ended September 30, 2018.
-If any of these risks or uncertainties materializes, FICOs results could differ materially from its expectations.
+These forward-looking statements are subject to risks and uncertainties that may cause actual results to differ materially, including the impact of COVID-19 on macroeconomic conditions and the Companys business, operations and personnel, the success of the Companys Decision Management strategy and reengineering initiative, the maintenance of its existing relationships and ability to create new relationships with customers and key alliance partners, its ability to continue to develop new and enhanced products and services, its ability to recruit and retain key technical and managerial personnel, competition, regulatory changes applicable to the use of consumer credit and other data, the failure to protect such data, the failure to realize the anticipated benefits of any acquisitions, material adverse developments in global economic conditions or in the markets we serve, and other risks described from time to time in FICOs SEC reports, including its Annual Report on Form 10-K for the year ended September 30, 2019 and subsequent quarterly reports on Form 10-Q. If any of these risks or uncertainties materializes, FICOs results could differ materially from its expectations.
 FICO disclaims any intent or obligation to update these forward-looking statements.

 |FICO Media:||FICO Investors/Analysts:|